As a coach, I have lots and lots of brand new athletes who begin their journey on my team.

 It has fiber and protein!
 I mix it with Sugar free syrup and get a lovely bowl of icing.
 Look here

-Do I have to get my carbs from sweet potatoes, brown rice, ezekiel bread?
+Do I have to get my carbs from sweet potatoes, brown rice, Ezekiel bread?
 I don’t.
 I use things like Flat out wraps, fruit, veggies greek yogurt (has both protein and carbs-I use Light and Fit).
 I use Light Smart red sauce from Prego.
 Basically I eat what I like.
+Dude, I haven’t had Ezekial in 2 years!

 I hate brown rice.
 My first coach made me eat 8 cups of brown rice a day for a carb up.